vacp2p/rfc/content/docs/rfcs/67/README.md

 ## 1. `RELAY`

-> Note: This protocol MUST not be used by Status light clients.
+The `RELAY` MUST not be used by Status light clients.

-This protocol is used to broadcast messages from a Status client.
+The `RELAY` is used to broadcast messages from a Status client nodes to peers in the [64/WAKU2-NETWORK](/spec/64).
 All Status messages are transformed into [14/WAKU2-MESSAGE](/spec/14), which are sent over the wire.

 All Status message types are described in [62/STATUS-PAYLOAD](/spec/62).